 The following are the binding elements of the investment strategy that are used to promote the environmental and social characteristics.
 These elements form part of the Index design and are coded by MSCI as part of the Index methodology construction.
-The application of the following exclusions seeks to attain the environmental and social characteristics promoted by the Fund:
+The application of the following exclusions by the Master Fund seeks to attain the environmental and social characteristics promoted by the Fund through its investment in the Master Fund: